typesupply/opentype-cookbook/readme.md

 ### Denominators

+The dnom feature is designed to convert all numbers to denominators.

     feature dnom {
         sub @figures' by @figuresDenominator;
     } dnom;

 ## Superscript

+The sups feature is for superscript forms.

     feature sups {
         sub @figures' by @figuresSuperscript;